VinceWak/Labs_0116/module_1/Python_week_1/README.md

 ## Requirements & Deliverables
 The **mandatory** requirements that this project needs to satisfy are:
-* The project must be planned, using a Kanban or Trello board.
-You can find a template for Trello [here](https://trello.com/b/pc2CNZTo/project-1-build-your-own-game).
+* The project must be planned, using Jira.
 Remember that you **CAN'T CODE** until your project is planned.
 * Your repository must be clean and organized, which means that it must include a *.gitignore* file and a README file, as well as have a well-structured file organization.
 * Your code must include functions.

 The **mandatory** deliverables that you must turn in are:
+* Game's alghoritm (flowchart or a step-by-step plan)
 * Link to the repository you used while building your project.
 The repository must include all the files you used to build your game.
 Remember to commit often!
 * Link to Trello or picture of your Kanban Board.
 Include the link or picture in the README file.